Revisiting the Album "Danzig" the Musical Work That Is the Creation of Famous Rock Vocalist Glenn Danzig

 - Evil Thing

-Danzig was released in 1988, many years after the release of Black Sabbath’s landmark release Paranoid in 1970.
-By the 1980’s Danzig had lots of competition, so they had to make themselves stand out.
-They did very well in spite of the fact that bands like Metallica, Testament, and Exodus along with Slayer were establishing themselves as the elites of US heavy metal and rock.
 The final score for this album Danzig will probably get a score of 90 out of 100 points just for the fact that is so well-written!
-The importance of Danzig to the blues-rock genre is still being felt even almost three decades later.
+The importance of Danzig to the blues-rock genre is still being felt even more three decades later.
 These songs are still memorable and even Glenn’s yells which are sometimes excessive really don’t detract from the quality of the songs.
+One trait that is on this first album by Danzig that deserves praise is musical consistency compared to its style.
+This blues rock influenced album has every single song being at least good and you don’t find that on every single metal album.
+Another interesting quality is the sound of the bells at the end of the song “Twist of Cain.”